-2 Small Talk: Ask your partner cp1 03 page 78 and get the real answers.
+2 Small Talk: Ask your partner cold 35 page 78 and get the real answers.

 Play the CD.
 Ask the students if they can show you what city/town they are from on the map.
 Then, have the students ask you the questions and answer them.
-Point to the city that you are from on the map or Saudi Arabia.
+Point to the city that you are from on the map of Saudi Arabia.

-If you don't feel comfortable telling the students your age, give a deliberately fake and humorous answer. (i.e. I'm 100 years old!)
+If you don't feel comfortable telling the students your age, give a deliberately fake and humorous answer. (e.g. I'm 100 years old!)
 Teach the students that, in some cultures, asking adults their age might be impolite and too personal.

 - Have the students take turns asking a partner the questions and getting his/her answers, while standing in front of the class.
-Praise each pair for a job well done. - Have the students stand up and find a partner.
+Praise each pair for a iob well done. - Representation Have the students stand up and find a partner.
 Have them ask each other the questions and get the answers.
 Circulate around the room to make sure all of the students are speaking English.

-3 Where do you live?
-CD1 04 Page 78 Listen, match, and circle the correct age.
+Audio script 3 Where do you live?
+CD1 04 page 78 Listen, match, and circle the correct age.
 Ask and answer with a partner.